Theme Aspect Argumentation Model for Handling Fallacies: More Constraints

-The following constraints ensure no redundancy in a depth-statements-set and in a width-statements-set. \begin{definition}[Fresh aspect DepS constraint] \rm Given $\langle \modell, \mathcal{D}, \mathcal{I} \rangle$, we say it satisfies constraint \pmb{faD} (\pmb{f}resh \pmb{a}spect \pmb{D}epS) iff it satisfies the following condition for any $s \in Stmt[G]$, any $t \in \Pi(s)$ and any depth-statements-set $S$ of $s$ with respect to $t$ (for `{\it attack}' or `{\it support}'): $S$ does not contain redundancy. \end{definition} \begin{note}[Why is \pmb{faD} not a core constraint?] \rm It is not uncommon to continue argumentation by reminding the audience of previously stated aspects before providing new apsects.
-In real-life argumentation with a large depth-statements-set, occasional reminders help the audience understand the earlier statements better.
-Nonetheless, \pmb{faD} presupposes perfect recall on argumentation participants. \end{note}
+The following constraints ensure no redundancy in a depth-statements-set and in a width-statements-set. \begin{definition}[Fresh aspect DepS constraint] \rm Given a theme aspect argumentation model $\langle \modell, \mathcal{D}, \mathcal{I} \rangle$, we say it satisfies constraint \pmb{faD} (\pmb{f}resh \pmb{a}spect \pmb{D}epS) iff it satisfies the following condition for any $s \in Stmt[G]$, any $t \in \Pi(s)$ and any depth-statements-set $S$ of $s$ with respect to $t$ (for `{\it attack}' or `{\it support}'): $S$ does not contain redundancy with respect to $t$. $\spadesuit$ \end{definition}